4 Hours - From Cape Town

 BEST TIME TO VISIT THE GARDEN ROUTE

 The Garden Route enjoys a typical oceanic climate, with pleasant summers and mild to cool winters.
 It has the mildest climate in South Africa and the second mildest climate in the world, after Hawaii (according to the Guinness Book of Records).
 Temperatures rarely fall below 10°C in winter and rarely climb above 28°C in summer.
 It is a winter rainfall area but rain occurs throughout the year with a slight peak in Spring (September to October) when humid winds blow in from the Indian Ocean, rise and release their precipitation over the Outeniqua and Tsitsikamma Mountains which lie inland of the coast.
 There is no “best time” to visit the Garden Route as the region has something to offer tourists throughout the year be it a short budget weekend getaway, or a luxury getaway.
 Summer is all about long days on the beach and being adventurous.
 Winter is all about long, leisurely gatherings at popular restaurants with roaring log fires and good wine.

 GARDEN ROUTE NATURE RESERVES

 The Garden Route boasts a magnificent collection of protected natural reserves and each one offers tourists visiting South Africa an introduction to the incredible diversity of animals, birds and plants in the region.
 Explore them on foot on a scenic hiking trail or in the comfort of your vehicle.
 Garden Route National Park The Garden Route National Park (GRNP) covers an area of just over 120 000 hectares and includes the existing Wilderness and Tsitsikamma National Parks, the Knysna Lakes and an additional 52 000 hectares of newly-proclaimed protected land.
 It is so large that it extends from the Eastern Cape and Western Cape Provinces.
 It was established SANParks and finally gazette in 2009 after an exhaustive process to extend the size of area under state protection.
 Today it is one of the most important conservation areas in the Cape province.

 The Knysna estuary and Wilderness lake area is a critical focus area as it is the largest continuous complex of indigenous forest and Cape fynbos.
-Tsitsikamma National Park is one of the most beautiful stretches of indigenous forest and coastline in South Africa.
+Tsitsikamma National Park The Tsitsikamma National Park is one of the most beautiful stretches of indigenous forest and coastline in South Africa.
 It spans an area of some 80 kilometres and was formed through the amalgamation of the Wilderness National Park and other tracts of natural wonderlands.
 It is managed by SANParks.
 The park covers an 80 kilometres (50 miles) long stretch of coastline.
 Nature’s Valley is at the western end of the park, and the main accommodation is at Storms River Mouth.
 Near the park is the Bloukrans Bridge, the world’s highest bridge bungee jump at 216 metres (709 feet).

 Tsitsikamma is derived from the Khoekhoe language where tse-tsesa means “clear” and gami means “water”.
 Other interpretations of the name are “place of water” and “waters begin”.
 Storms River Mouth is located in Tsitsikamma; where red-brown brak water pours into the Indian Ocean.
 You can take a leisurely walk along a boardwalk to the river mouth.
 This is where the infamous Otter Trail starts.

 Wilderness National Park

 Wilderness National Park stretches from the mouth of the Touws River to the Swartvlei estuary and merges with the Goukamma Nature Reserve.
 The town of Wilderness lies nestled in the heart of the national park.
 There are five natural lakes in the Wilderness National Park, one being the Serpentine which is a stretch of water that links Island Lake and Touws River.
 The Wilderness ecosystem is a spectacular combination of rivers, lakes, estuaries and beaches, with a backdrop of rugged mountains and dense forests.
 In Spring, the area is transformed when the Cape fynbos becomes a rainbow-coloured blanket of blossoms.

 The Wilderness Section, as it is also known, was proclaimed a national park to protect three major indigenous forests, four Cape fynbos eco-zones, a myriad of natural lakes and wetlands.
 The area is also rich in cultural history and there are a number of archaeological sites that date back to its earliest inhabitants.
 Boosmansbos Wilderness Area The Boosmansbos Wilderness Area is a nature conservancy that lies nestled alongside Grootvadersbosch Nature Reserve in the Langeberg Mountains.
 It is a UNESCO World Heritage Site and was proclaimed a wilderness area in 1978 to protect its indigenous forest.
 Incredible specimens of indigenous trees thrive in the area, including the yellowwood, stinkwood, white and red alder, beech and candlewood trees.

 Boosmansbos boasts a dramatic combination of rugged mountains, wild forests and dense fynbos.
 It’s paradise for avid hikers with 64 kilometers of marked trails spread out over some 14 200 hectares.
 The hiking trails are restricted to only 12 hikers per day so it’s essential you book well in advance.
 The area is also known as a birder’s paradise and is home to rare and vulnerable species which hide out in the dense forest and mountain fynbos.
 There are nearly 200 resident species in Boosmansbos, including eagles and the double-collared sunbird.
 The conservancy falls within the Cape Floral Kingdom and is home to several rare Erica species, such as Erica blenna, Erica langebergensis and Erica Barrydalensis.
 You’ll see an array of buck on a hike aswell as mongoose and genets but the most exciting sighting will be a shy leopard.

 Grootvadersbosch Nature Reserve

 Grootvadersbosch Nature Reserve is a magical reserve with spectacular stretches of indigenous forest spanning some 250 hectares.
 It is located in the Langeberg region, close to Heidelberg.
 Grootvadersbosch means “Big Father’s Bush” and was named in honour of Roelof Oelofse who owned the land in the early 1700s.
 It was proclaimed a nature reserve in 1986 and declared a UNESCO World Heritage Site in 2004.
 The protected reserve is a significant stretch of indigenous afro-montane forest, and one of the last remaining in the south-western Cape.
 There are close to 35 tree species in the reserve, including red alder, ironwood, stinkwood and yellowwood.
 It’s also a popular birding destination with more than 196 bird species spotted regularly.
 The main drawcard to Grootvadersbosch is the incredible array of hiking trails.
 Along the way, you’ll spot an array of small antelope like bushbuck but be on the lookout for the forest emperor butterfly and a subspecies of the rare ghost frog.
 Both are a highlight on any hike in Grootvadersbosch.

 Featherbed Nature Reserve

 Featherbed Nature Reserve a privately-owned nature reserve and a UNESCO World Heritage Site.
 This hidden gem is found on the western side of Knysna Heads, otherwise known as the Heads.
 It can only be reached by crossing the Knysna Lagoon on a boat which makes it the ideal location if you’re wanting to get away from the holiday crowds.
 A trip to Featherbed Nature Reserve involves a 25-minute ferry trip across the Knysna lagoon, a tractor drive through the reserve and a 2.2-kilometer scenic walk along the coastline.
 Then it’s time for a picnic in a milkwood forest at the top of the Western Head; with panoramic views of the sea and the steep sandstone cliffs.
 The number of visitors to Featherbed Nature Reserve are limited and hikers are accompanied by a reserve specialist guide.
 The 4-hour excursion is a wonderful outing for people of all ages but you need to be relatively fit to keep up with the group.
 Your guide will keep you enthralled; with discussions on the fascinating ecosystem, coastal bird and marine life.
 Keep an eye out for the resident Black African Oyster Catcher which is one of rarest coastal birds in South Africa.
 The milkwood forest in the Featherbed Nature Reserve is home to the Knysna Loerie and the Blue Duiker, one of Africa’s smallest antelopes.
 You’ll also find the Cape mountain tortoise, blue cranes (South Africa’s national bird) and the white-breasted cormorant.

 Outeniqua Nature Reserve